A look at reverse mortgage horror stories

 One of the most common reverse mortgage myths is that the bank immediately owns your home.
 This is perhaps due to the fact that you don’t have to make regular payments on the loan, which sounds too good to be true for many people.

 There’s no catch here, though.
-You own your home, which means the bank can’t force you to sell or do anything other than what you’d already do as a responsible homeowner (i.e. paying property taxes, maintaining insurance as is standard when you have a lien against your property).
+You own your home, which means the bank can’t force you to sell or do anything other than what you’d already do as a responsible homeowner (i.e. paying property taxes and maintaining insurance as is standard when you have a lien against your property).

 Myth #2: It’s possible to end up owing more than your home is worth